SumoSumir/kata-na/HLD/README.md

 ### 6. **Multi-Region HA (High Availability)**
 - Active-active in eu-central-1 (Frankfurt) and eu-west-1 (Ireland)
-- Cross-region replication for Aurora, S3
+- Cross-region replication for Postgres, S3
 - Failover in < 1 minute

 ---